Preparing for your trip

 Scheduling a mission

 Translators: While in country most teams will need translators.
 Please advise Destino of the number of translators that will be needed for your team.
 What you plan to do will largely determine the number of translators needed.
-Construction teams will have much less need for translators then medical and evangelism teams.
-The translators cost $12 per day and the team is responsible for providing them with lunch and water.
+Construction teams will have much less need for translators than medical and evangelism teams.
+The translators cost $15 per day and the team is responsible for providing them with lunch and water.

 What can we do?